LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes on acquisition:** Initialize with as homebase of method company.

-**Notes of caution:** Only aircraft, truck, and OGI methods can use this functionality.

-## deployment\_time\_intervals

-**Data type:** Boolean

-**Default input:** N/A

-**Description:** A binary True/False to activate the functionality of defining the specific survey time interval for methods.
-It allows users to select a particular month and year to start and end the survey rather than deploying the technology (e.g., aircraft) through the entire simulation.

-**Notes on acquisition:** N/A

-**Notes of caution:** Only aircraft, truck, and OGI methods can use this functionality.
+**Notes of caution:** Only mobile methods can use this functionality.
+It is only required if route_planning is activated.

 ## deployment\_years